-The Authority shall assess, on a case-by-case basis, whether an OTT service, or class of OTT services (that is, OTT services with similar service features and business models) can be classified as a telecommunications or broadcasting service.
+The Authority shall assess whether an OTT service, or class of OTT services (that is, OTT services with similar service features and business models) can be classified as a telecommunications or broadcasting service.
 This assessment will be made based on the criteria contained in the Act's definitions of the terms telecommunications services and broadcasting services, and on the applicability of the relevant provisions in the Act.

-5.4.1 Criteria for Determining an OTT Communication Service as a Telecommunications Service
+5.2.1 Criteria for Determining an OTT Communication Service as a Telecommunications Service